cwitchger/neo-development-docs/README.md

-# NEO Smart Contract Development Environment for Java Developers
+# NEO Smart Contract Developer Environment Setup for Java

 In this tutorial, I will walk through how to set up a development environment to build NEO Smart Contracts using Java from the ground up.
-This tutorial is intended for developers ranging from beginners to experienced developers.

-I will start with an introduction of the major components needed and then talk through setting up each step.
-There are a few basic prerequisites.
+I will start with an introduction of the major components needed to build a Smart Contract on NEO and then talk through setting up each step.

 ### Prerequisites
 * Java